How To Keep Your Tent Cool In Hot Weather

 10. Try To Sleep In A Hammock

-The important thing about it is that how to tie a hammock?
+The important thing about it is how to tie a hammock.

 First of all, find a parallel couple of trees so that you can easily tie your hammock between them.
 Meanwhile, you can use a hammock stand to fix it but make sure the stand should be at least 2 feet longer than the hammock size.
 Tie it in a way that you would get full-body air circulation.